X3z4YkM/PGP/README.md

 # PGP
-to use this you will need to install the following lib:\n pip install pycryptodome (v3.18.0)\n pip install pycryptodomex	(v67.8.0)\n
+to use this you will need to install the following lib:<br />
+pip install pycryptodome (v3.18.0)<br />
+pip install pycryptodomex	(v67.8.0)